 What Are Art Contracts

-An art contract is an agreement or contract is the legal document between an artist or owner of an artwork and a borrowing institution, or between an exhibition organizer and the host venue.
-They are written to specify details about work to be undertaken and the expected outcomes.
+An art contract or contract is the legal document between an artist or owner of an artwork and a borrowing institution or between an exhibition organizer and the host venue.
+They are written to specify details about the work to be undertaken and the expected outcomes.
 (Source: Museums & Galleries of NSW)

 You might feel awkward asking your clients to sign a contract, but your business is your livelihood.

 I have never met a client who refuses to sign a contract.
-In fact, an artwork contract agreement will make your business appear more professional.
+An artwork contract agreement will make your business appear more professional.

 When should an artist have a contract:

-Having a legal agreement written by an attorney for the list above will help you to protect your artwork and your art business’s reputation.
+A legal agreement written by an attorney for the list above will help protect your artwork and your art business’s reputation.

 Operating an art business with multiple revenue streams is challenging and there will be times when important tasks fall through the cracks.